CDCgov/cfa-gam-rt/tests/testthat/_snaps/validate.md

         0.5))
     Condition
       Error:
-      ! `parameter` must be one of "obs_cases", "obs_incidence", "r", or "Rt", not "unknown".
+      ! `parameter` must be one of "obs_cases", "r", or "Rt", not "unknown".